You know, folks, maybe this Miss USA business is so whatever it is to me, because in the 70s, in the 70s when I lived in Pittsburgh,

 You've got to find ways to allow international inspectors in.

-You've got to get rid of that, or at least take down that young beyond nuclear reactor as A show of good faith.
+You've got to get rid of that or at least take down that Young Beyond nuclear reactor as a show of good faith.

 And what did they say?

-You know, they list well, they said they listen, you know, they're they're they've got their own plan.
+You know, they've got their own plan.

 They're tough.